+Food Allergies Vs Food Intolerance — What’s The Difference?
 If you have ever eaten something that left you feeling unwell, you may have wondered why.
 Perhaps something was wrong with the food and you’re experiencing food poisoning.
 Or, maybe the food was fine, but your body is responding to something in it.
-In this case, you might be experiencing a food allergy, intolerance, or sensitivity.
+In this case, you might be experiencing a food allergy, food intolerance, or a sensitivity.
+As an online school of holistic nutrition, we want to help you to distinguish between these three reactions, their causes, how to recognize them, and how you can use holistic nutrition to manage them.

 What Is A Food Allergy?